Stargate (film): Box office

 The film received a warm reception from the public, grossing $71,567,262 at the United States box office and $125 million internationally for a worldwide total of $196,567,262.
 At the time, the film set a record for the highest-grossing opening weekend for a film released in the month of October.
 It would hold this record for four years until 1998 when Antz took it.

 In its first run, Stargate made more money than film industry insiders predicted, considering the lukewarm reviews.
 Some regard it as Emmerich's breakthrough film.
 Stargate grossed over $16,651,000 in the United States during its opening week in October 1994.
 It was the 35th-highest-grossing film opening in the U.S. in October.
 From November 4–6, the film grossed around $12,368,700, declining 25%.
+It topped the box office for two weeks until it was dethroned by Interview with the Vampire.
 The film would continue this decline until the end of November, when the film garnered $4,777,198, or an 8.2% rise.
 The week before that the film garnered around $4,413,420, a 45.6% decline.
 In its last week playing theatrically, the film garnered around $1,170,500 in the U.S.